Date of Paper/Work

 In-Home Occupational Performance Evaluation (I-HOPE), Life Space Assessment (LSA), Short Falls Efficacy Scale (S-FES), and Live Well at Home Rapid Screen (LWAH-RS).
 Semi-structured interviews were also conducted to collect qualitative data for additional interpretation.
 A total of 15 low-income older adult homeowners completed the study and met participation criterion.
 Statistical analysis showed significant improvements in occupational participation in valued daily activities for the I-HOPE, as well as clinically significant decreases in fear of falling for the S-FES and risk of long-term care placement for the LWAH-RS.
 Scores for the LSA did not show clear improvements when compared to baseline.
 The positive findings suggest that home modifications involving occupational therapists can improve occupational participation and safety for low-income older adult homeowners.
 Qualitative results revealed themes of increased independence and accessibility, improved community relationships and occupational activities, and increased hope to remain aging in place.

 Oaks, Melody, "The Importance of Home Modification for Occupational Participation and Safety for Low-income Older Adult Homeowners" (2017).
-Master of Arts in Occupational Therapy Theses.
+Master of Arts in Occupational Therapy Theses and Projects.
 9.